-- A new webpage and brand has been developed to promote Welsh-medium education and the benefits of bilingualism this has been promoted widely, and, as a result, many parents are beginning to understand the advantages of Welsh-medium education: https://en.powys.gov.uk/article/10742/Destination-bilingual-the-benefits-of-choosing-a-Welsh-medium-education - All primary leaders have been provided with the Welsh Government's Siarter laith posters outlining the key advantages of Welsh-medium education.
+- A new webpage and brand has been developed to promote Welsh-medium education and the benefits of bilingualism - this has been promoted widely, and, as a result, many parents are beginning to understand the advantages of Welsh-medium education: https://en.powys.gov.uk/article/10742/Destination-bilingual-the-benefits-ofchoosing-a-Welsh-medium-education - All primary leaders have been provided with the Welsh Government's Siarter laith posters outlining the key advantages of Welsh-medium education.
 As primary schools are working successfully on the Siarter laith targets, there is an increased emphasis from schools on offering effective support for parents, via RhAG and other partners and on promoting Welsh lessons in the community for parents and carers.
-As a result, many parents are beginning to understand the advantages of bilingual education. - Training will be provided to the Council's School Admission Team so that there is a consistent and proactive approach to sharing information about Welsh-medium provision with parents - Promotional materials will also be made available to estate agents and housing associations so that they are able to provide these to prospective new buyers/tenants.
+As a result, many parents are beginning to understand the advantages of bilingual education.